Schizotypal Personality Disorder

 People with schizotypal personality disorder do not have close friends or confidants, except for first-degree relatives.
 They are very uncomfortable relating to people.
 They interact with people if they have to but prefer not to because they feel like they are different and do not belong.
 However, they may say their lack of relationships makes them unhappy.
 They are very anxious in social situations, especially unfamiliar ones.
 Spending more time in a situation does not ease their anxiety.

-People with this disorder may ignore ordinary social conventions (eg, not make eye contact), and because they do not understand usual social cues, they may interact with others inappropriately or stiffly.
+People with this disorder may ignore ordinary social conventions (for example, not make eye contact), and because they do not understand usual social cues, they may interact with others inappropriately or stiffly.

 People with schizotypal personality disorder have odd ways of thinking, perceiving, and communicating.
 The following are examples: